A Half Day Exclusive Event

 Panel #1 Making Your Mark:

-How Can Music Supervisors Stand Out in a Tumultuous Time
+How Music Supervisors Can Stand Out in a Tumultuous Time

 Nearly two years after strikes crippled Hollywood, conversations continue to be dominated by uncertainty.
 With the industry continuing to evolve, how can music supervisors at every level stand out?
 Representatives from agencies, studios and PR discuss current hiring trends, and how music supervisors - both individually and as a community - can elevate the profile of our craft in a way that will lead to more work for all.